Chicago IL 60606

 - U.S. Court of Appeals for the Seventh Circuit

-Jackie attended the University of Virginia School of Law on a Dillard Scholarship, where she was a member of the editorial board for the Virginia Law Review.
-She is a summa cum laude graduate of the honors program at the University of Arkansas at Little Rock, the Donaghey Scholars Program.
+Jackie attended the University of Virginia School of Law, where she was a member of the editorial board for the Virginia Law Review and a recipient of a Dillard Scholarship, the Law School’s premier full merit scholarship.
+She is a summa cum laude graduate of the Donaghey Scholars honors program at the University of Arkansas at Little Rock.

-Jackie is recognized by Illinois Super Lawyers as a Rising Star in Schools & Education (2012-2015).
-She was the co-chair of the Chicago Bar Associations’ Young Lawyer’s Section Education Committee from 2009 through 2014, and is serving as a vice-chair for 2015.
+During her time in private practice, Jackie was consistently recognized by Illinois Super Lawyers as a Rising Star in Schools & Education (2012-2016).
+She is a former Chair (2009-2014) and Vice-Chair (2015-2016) of the Chicago Bar Association’s Young Lawyers Section Education Committee.

 - View All »